Apple and Raisin Pancakes with Chocolate Sauce

 I found the heat resistant silicone coated handle very comfortable to use and the pan well balanced.
 The 20 cm pan is a really nice size and fits a gap between my large pan and rather teensy one, just the right size for an omelette in fact.
 Cleaning up was a breeze.
 There was no discolouration and I could quite easily have just run a piece of kitchen paper around it rather than washing it up.

 I’ve also used the pan to slow fry onions and that worked a dream as well.
 Storing the pan is a bit annoying as care has to be taken not to scratch the coating.
 I’ve been lining it with a piece of kitchen towel before putting it away to avoid scratching.
-I have seen reviews that say the non-stick quality doesn’t last very long, but the accompanying instructions do say an occasional clean with vinegar is needed to prevent a build up of food, which will render the cooking surface sticky.
-All in all, I am very pleased with my pan and will be making good use of it – now where are those eggs?
+I have seen reviews that say the non-stick quality of the pan doesn’t last very long.
+The accompanying instructions, however, do say that you need to occasionally clean it with vinegar to prevent a build up of food.
+It’s this build up which might render the cooking surface sticky.
+All in all, I am very pleased with my pan and will be making good use of it.
+Now where are those eggs?

-Oh and I nearly forgot to say, the buckwheat pancakes were super delicious, especially smothered as they were with honeyed chocolate sauce.
+Oh and I nearly forgot to say, the buckwheat pancakes were super delicious.
+Even more so, smothered as they were with honeyed chocolate sauce.
 I was rather pleased with my apple addition and the raisins and cinnamon lifted them out of the ordinary.

 Other Pancake Recipes You Might Like

 - Blackberry & apple spelt pancakes